Diabetes 4 Disability Services

 - psycho-social disability.

-A focus on the disability side of diabetes care opens up a person’s capacity to better look after their diabetes.
-When the right support is in place for the person and their circle of support, improved diabetes care becomes a reality.
-This is different to the services provided in hospital and primary care-based diabetes education services, and why we are a NDIS Registered Provider.
+A focus on the disability side of diabetes care opens up opportunities to make adjustments to increase a person’s capacity to better look after their diabetes.
+When support is in place to address the barriers people with a disability and their circle of support experience, improved diabetes care becomes a reality.
+The work we do, is not done by the services provided in hospital and primary care-based diabetes education services.
+As a NDIS Registered Provider, we complement, not duplicate those services.

-EdHealth’s Credentialled Diabetes Educators work with the person and their team to make sure the supports are introduced and understood.
-Our aim is to improve their quality of life and health outcomes, while better supporting those providing their support.
+EdHealth’s RN Credentialled Diabetes Educators work with the person and their team to make sure the supports are introduced and understood by all of the key stakeholders.
+Our aim is to improve the quality of life and health outcomes of people with a disability, by better supporting their Circle of Support and creating resources fit for purpose.

 Click! to find out why we recommend a support worker model of diabetes support for most NDIS participants.